 Red Cross Babysitting Course Benefits

-Why take a whole day to learn the skills of babysitting?
-Unless your child happens to be an older sibling who actively cares your younger children, chances are she knows very little about the critical aspects of caring for youngsters.
-And while some of those skills could be described as "common sense," many actually have to be taught.
-For example, when is it appropriate to call a parent versus 911?
-What should she do if a child decides not to obey her?
-What questions should she be sure to ask parents before they leave her alone?
+While the online courses can be taken at your leisure, in-person classes often take up most of the day.
+Why does it take a whole day to learn the skills of babysitting?
+Well, unless your child happens to be an older sibling who regularly cares for younger siblings for long stretches, chances are they know very little about the critical aspects of caring for youngsters.
+Some of those skills could be described as "common sense," but many have to be taught.
+For example, when is it appropriate to call a parent, and when should you dial 911 immediately?
+What should they do if a child decides not to obey them?
+What questions do they need to ask parents before taking over for the night?

-After taking the class, your child will be better prepared to answer these questions and to manage the complicated experience of standing in for parents.
-Perhaps just as important, she'll be able to include that she's taken a babysitting course when she advertises her babysitting services, something that really appeals to parents.
-In fact, 8 out of 10 parents surveyed have said that they'd pay more for a babysitter with these credentials.
+After taking the class, your child will be better prepared to handle all the complications that come with standing in for parents.
+Perhaps just as important, they'll be able to include that they have taken a babysitting course when they advertise their babysitting services—and that's something that appeals to parents.
+Studies show 80% of parents are willing to pay more for a babysitter with these credentials.

 The Classroom-Based Red Cross Babysitting Course